 Morning has broken

-Viennese Overture
+Viennese Overture.

 How delightful it was to slip on my Crocs, walk down one floor to the breakfast room and discover a large tray of lox beside the usual breakfast fare.
 Technically, it was simply smoked salmon but that was close enough for me to be in breakfast heaven for the next few days.
 While I was gobbling down my breakfast a woman came over to my table and asked if I was Todd from the Earthbound Expeditions group.
 I told her I was, indeed.
 She introduced herself as Betty and said she and her husband Bob had recognized me from our pre-trip Zoom meetings.

-We chatted a bit about our respective plans for the day – mine was to start by visiting two cemeteries – St. Marx and Zentralfriedhof with no plans beyond that.
+We chatted a bit about our respective plans for the day – mine was to start by visiting two cemeteries – Saint Marx and Zentralfriedhof with no plans beyond that.
 I told them I’d look forward to seeing them again at dinner and we went our separate ways.
 (Confession: Since remembering names isn’t one of my strengths, I was a bit relieved that I’d have an easy mnemonic to remember the names of at least two of the 10 people who’d be joining the group.
 I’d just gotten out of bed and was eating breakfast so the memory tie was Bed & Breakfast = B&B = Betty and Bob.)

-GPS – Confounding Conundrum
+GPS – Confounding Conundrum.

-Mozart myth busting (1) – not a pauper’s grave
+Mozart myth busting (1) – not a pauper’s grave.

 Substantial mystery and misreporting surrounds Mozart’s death and burial and it’s certainly not my intent to provide a definitive portrayal of those events.
 However, I hope to dispel some of the myths starting with the notion that Mozart was buried in a mass grave.
-The Grove Dictionary of Music and Musicians reports, “Mozart was buried in a common grave, in accordance with contemporary Viennese custom, at the St. Marx Cemetery outside the city on 7 December.”
+The Grove Dictionary of Music and Musicians reports, “Mozart was buried in a common grave, in accordance with contemporary Viennese custom, at the Saint Marx Cemetery outside the city on 7 December.”

 The term common grave distinguishes the site from an aristocratic grave nothing more.

 While it’s possible that the composer’s original burial site was dug adjacent to two or three others buried at the same time, it’s much more likely that it was an individual burial.
 The principal differences between the two grave types are that aristocrats were more likely to have permanent markers while common graves were marked with a simple wooden cross – if they were marked at all.
 Of greater importance is that graves of aristocrats were permanently sited while the city of Vienna had the right to relocate the graves of commoners after 10 years thereby allowing them to reuse the original site.
-This is what happened with Mozart.
+This is almost certainly what happened with Mozart.
 As Robert Wilde wrote on thoughtco,

 Grave space was at a premium, a problem local councils still have to worry about, and people were given one grave for a few years, then moved to an all-purpose smaller area.
 This was not done because anyone in the graves was poor.

-Mozart myth busting (2) – a dark and stormy night
+Mozart myth busting (2) – a dark and stormy night.

 Mozart died shortly after midnight on 5 December 1791.
 One of the first accounts of Mozart’s death appeared in the Bayreuther Zeitung on the 17th of that month: